bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 We need a travel card to enter [[Eldoria]]. [[Bael Hardhelm]] says that the line on the right is corrupt and we can get into the city.

+## East Gate

+We get into the right line.
+There is a long line to enter the city.
+We distract all the people in line and get to the front of the line faster.